Wang-Yue/CamillaDSP-Monitor/README.md

-# CamillaDSP Monitor
+# DSPMonitor

-A beautiful, high-performance native macOS app to control and monitor your CamillaDSP workflow.
+A beautiful, high-performance native macOS app to control and monitor your DSP workflow.
 It brings advanced digital signal processing features to your desktop with an intuitive interface and hyper-realistic visualizations.

 ## Screenshots